-You have awesome t-shirts and merch yet how come your merch sales is not improving?
+You have awesome custom t-shirts near you and custom merch yet how come your merch sales is not improving?
 Maybe it’s the economy or maybe you’re just not marketing them well enough.
 Marketing doesn’t mean you have to put them everywhere (although that helps), it means you have to make them more enticing so your supporters would actually reach down their pockets and buy your items.

 Here are some tried and tested ways to increase merch sales:

 Give them any type of coupon that’s attractive yet still related to your branding.
 Maybe a free beer during your gig, free backstage passes, free discount on your concert tickets?
 Anything you’re willing to give that’s not so expensive yet not so cheap.
 Just don’t give them something that’s not related like free soap or something.
 Make your own coupon using this website.

 Bundle your CD with your merch at a much cheaper price than their individual prices combined.
 If they want the music more than the merch, they’d still buy it.
 Vice versa.
 It’s the added push they need to buy your products.
 It helps a lot if you have a unified theme- the design of the CD/Vinyl/USB is the same or incorporated to the shirt design.

 Due to the popularity of digital downloads, download cards have become one of the most popular ways to sell music.
 In fact, it is a must for musicians nowadays.
 If you are a band and you are thinking of making download cards, here are some ways you can use download cards to promote your band.

 You may give them one download card when they buy your tee.
 Make sure it’s a special song that’s not released before to ensure they don’t have the song in their playlist already.

 Free passes/ tickets